EmrD/-monolithic-architecture-with-java-spring/README.md

 # Monolithic Architecture With Example HTML And Java Spring

 This is an example project to show how to use monolithic architecture with Java Spring and HTML.
 You can test on your local environment.
+But monolithic architecture is not recomended type to bind your backend and frontend.
+Do not forget that this repository is an example.

 ## Installation